 4) Upward posterior fossa/cerebellar herniation

 A good history concerning the mechanism of injury is important.
-Follow trauma life support protocol and perform primary, secondary, and tertiary surveys.
+Follow advanced trauma life support protocol and perform primary, secondary, and tertiary surveys.
 Once the patient is stabilized, a neurologic examination should be conducted.
 CT scan is the diagnostic modality of choice in the initial evaluation of patients with head trauma.

 CT scan is required in patients with head trauma